wmtorode/mechaffinity/README.md

 `lowestPossibleDecay` : the lowest amount of a pilots experience with a chassis can decay to `removeAffinityAfter` overrides this value. this is counted in deployements

 `decayByModulo` : when set to true, decay is changed to 1 point for every `missionsBeforeDecay` instead of 1 point for every mission after `missionsBeforeDecay` missions

+`defaultDaysBeforeSimDecay` : the default number of days that can elapse before a pilot's affinities begin to decay. this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaSimDaysDecayModulator`. setting this stat to -1 will stop decay from occuring when a day passes. deploying a pilot into a mission will reset that pilots counter.

 `globalAffinities` : a list of `affinityLevel` objects. these will aplly to all pilot-chassis combos.
 Note that affinity levels are additive